-Named after the turrets that embellish the château, our wine Les Tourelles de Longueville, embodies the charm of the estate.
+Les Tourelles de Longueville is one of the second wines of the property.
+Named after the turrets that embellish the château, it embodies the charm of the estate.

-The grapes that are used to blend the wine come essentially from the Sainte Anne plot, planted mainly to Merlot, giving to it a distinctive personality.
+The grapes that are used to blend the wine come essentially from the Sainte Anne plot, planted mainly to merlot, giving to it a distinctive personality.

 This wine provides an introduction to the spirit of Pichon Baron and can be enjoyed young or aged in the cellar for 15 years or more.

-Jean-René Matignon - Technical Director - September 2019
+Jean-René Matignon - Technical Director - July 2021

-55% Merlot, 27% Cabernet-Sauvignon, 13% Cabernet Franc, 5% Petit Verdot
+68% Merlot, 19% Cabernet-Sauvignon, 8% Cabernet Franc, 5% Petit Verdot

 70% from barrels of one vintage, 30% in new barrels for 12 months